dutchmims/The-Culinary-Notebook-/README.md

 assets/images: Contains all images used across the website.
 HTML files: Contain the content and structure for each webpage (index.html, about.html, etc.).

-Technologies Used
-HTML5: Markup language used for structure.
-CSS3: Styling language for layout and visual design.
-Flexbox & Grid: Used for responsive layout and design.
-Responsive Design: The site is fully responsive, using media queries for different screen sizes.
+### Deployment

+The site was deployed to GitHub Pages.
+The steps taken are as follows:

+Log in to Github.
+In the repository The Culinary Notebook, navigate to the settings tab from the top menu.
+In settings, select "Pages."
+From the source section, select the Master Branch and save.
+The page will refresh, and you will then see the URL of your website.

-Credits
+### Credits

 James Healy: Developer and designer of The Culinary Notebook.
-FoodiesFeed: Free high-quality food images used in this project:
+Pixabay: Free high-quality food images used in this project:
-FoodiesFeed - Dish 1
-FoodiesFeed - Dish 2
-These images are provided by FoodiesFeed, a free source of high-quality food photography, which has been used with permission for educational and non-commercial purposes.
+These images are provided by Pixabay, a free source of high-quality food photography, which has been used with permission for educational and non-commercial purposes.

-Thank you for visiting The Culinary Notebook.
-We hope our content inspires you to create something amazing in your kitchen!

 Instructions for this README:
 Project Description: Describes the site’s purpose.
 Features: Lists key features of your site.
-Installation: Explains how to set up and view the site locally.
-Usage: Describes how to use the website.
+Technologies Used: Lists the technologies you've used for the website.
 File Structure: Displays the directory structure of the project.
-Technologies Used: Lists the technologies you've used for the website.
+Deployment: Explains the steps to deploy the website.
 Credits: Acknowledges contributors and external resources.